 - Remember to include existing customers when marketing new services or promotions.

 - Create incentives for customers who bring in referrals.

 - Schedule everyone’s next appointment before they leave and use automated reminders to make sure they return.

-This strategy brings a guaranteed return on investment.
-Plus it helps provide better customer service.
+These strategies, used together, can bring a swift return on investment.
+Plus they help provide better customer service.
 Remember, although new patients are great, they are not as wonderful as the ones you already have.